Infinite Horizons Mechanics - Combat, Damage & Stability

 Instead of a numerical Health Pool, your character tracks damage using a visual Wound Track, divided into three escalating tiers: Minor, Major, and Critical.

-Your Major and Critical Wound Tracks each have a fixed 4 boxes.
+Major and Critical Tracks

 When your character takes damage, you mark off boxes in the appropriate tier.
+Once all boxes in a tier fill up, further damage spills over into the next higher tier.

 Stability: Tracking Your Mental Fortitude